tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-7-3-gsoc-phase-1.md

 ![Alto's adventure Picture](/images/random/alto1.png)

 {: .box-warning}
 Wow!
 This month went by very fast and we already are in the second phase of GSoC!
-Good luck to other GSoC students with thier projects!
+Good luck to other GSoC students with their projects!
 And thank you mentors for your continuous support!